gpetruzella/ephattend-qr/README.md

 - **Canvas Integration**: Extract students directly from any Canvas course People page
 - **One-Click Operation**: Single bookmarklet click to find and process all students
 - **Print-Ready Output**: Clean 2×6 grid layout optimized for printing and distribution
-- **Privacy-First**: All processing happens locally in your browser - no data collection
+- **Privacy-First**: Only QR image generation uses external service - no data collection
 - **Zero Setup**: No accounts, installations, or configurations required
 - **Cross-Platform**: Works on any desktop browser with Canvas access
 - **Bypass CORB**: Self-contained script that works with Canvas security restrictions